johnwhitington/cpdf-source/html_manual/README.txt

 The splits and pysplits are just copied from the parent directory - remember to update them.

-When we make command line / C / Python we upload it in subdirectory, and rename the index page appropriately.
+When we make command line / C / Python we upload it in subdirectory.